 What about facilities?

 The school is located in the centre of The Gardens, Jebel Ali Village, behind the Ibn Battuta Mall.
 It has expanded from its original building to two adjacent buildings, separated between the Primary and Secondary schools.
-The school has a reasonable level of facilities (although not up to the level of GEMS' top end schools - though given the fees, this could not be expected).
-They include well equipped classrooms, a multi-purpose auditorium, a variety of sports fields to encourage specialised learning in different outdoor games, music and art & craft rooms, and two well-resourced libraries.
+The school has a reasonable level of facilities (although not up to the level of GEMS' top end schools, although given the fees, this could not be expected).
+They include well-equipped classrooms, a multi-purpose auditorium, a variety of sports fields to encourage specialised learning in different outdoor games, music and art & craft rooms, and two well-resourced libraries.
 Extra-curricular activities seem limited, and very much focused on sport - basketball, cricket, tennis, and soccer in particular.

 Well-equipped Art & Craft and Music Rooms are designed to support talented young artists and musicians in every age-group, while encouraging everyone to develop these skills.
 Innovative Art Cafes led by students, are available in Primary and Secondary buildings to encourage free art expression and development.
 A rather more unusual feature is the Food and Nutrition lab.
 Food and nutrition are offered as an IGCSE subject as a two-year course.
 Students are also able to develop their culinary skills through break time club and after-school activities.